foreachpartners/fep-workshop-1/README.md

 3. Align terms of reports
 4. Validate that all data required for operations exists
 5. Get rid of string litterals in config
+6. Actualize timestamp in ProjectInfo modified field after any save